UnclaimedBloom6/IllegalMap/README.md

 ## Legit Mode
 Legit mode turns IllegalMap into a regular map.
 This option is enabled by default for versions 1.3.0 and higher.<br>
-Enabling this option means that the player can no longer see unopened rooms, puzzles, total secrets and crypts and disables some other features like the star mob and door ESPs.
-The score calculator remains the same, accuracy is not changed.<br>
+Enabling this option means that the player can no longer see unopened rooms and puzzles as well as disables some other features like the star mob and door ESPs.
+The score calculator remains the same, accuracy is not changed as it obtains all necessary information from the scoreboard and tab list.<br>
 NOTE: Despite this option being called "Legit Mode", it still requires the dungeon to be scanned.<br>
 Enabling this feature does not make IllegalMap legal.
 Be careful.
 <div class="row" align="center">